 Thank you for visiting my page.

-MoonBrook Cottage was originally a small artisan project created to showcase my interest in spinning, dyeing natural fibres and my love of bees.
-The name comes from the brook at the bottom of the garden of the cottage where I live with my husband, my dog Dan and two cats, a ‘core’ group of chickens and a goose called Agatha.
-Our beehives are nearby under some old walnut trees and the slopes of one of the Shropshire Hills we affectionately call ‘The Hill’.
+MoonBrook Cottage was the name of a small artisan project created to showcase my interest in spinning, dyeing natural fibres and my love of bees.
+Its name comes from the brook at the bottom of the garden of the cottage where I live with my husband, hedgelayer Chris, dog Dan and two cats, a ‘core’ group of chickens and a goose called Agatha.
+Our beehives are nearby under old walnut trees on the slopes of one of the Shropshire Hills we affectionately call ‘The Hill’.

 Interest in Tales and Traditions:

-As a child I was immersed in old tales and traditions.
-By my teens I was interested in herbalism influenced by my grandfather.
-He had been influenced by his father who had worked with horses using herbs to treat and cure their maladies.
-Eventually I realised it was the lore and stories concerning the plants and flowers that really captured me leading to a lifelong passion seeking out local lore and traditions.
+Like many of my generation, as a child I was immersed in old tales and traditions.
+In my teens my grandfather encouraged my interest in herbalism, himself influenced by his father, George.
+George was a waggoner who used herbs to treat and cure the maladies of his charges, keeping secret the ‘tools’ of his trade.
+Eventually I realised it was the lore and stories about the plants and flowers that really captivated me.
+This has led to a lifelong passion seeking out folk history, the lives of the common people and their traditions.

-I am especially interested in how people and the landscape shape the format and delivery of traditions.
-For me it is important that their representation is holistic, not based solely on the musings and imaginings of a romantic past.
-That said, I do not claim to be an expert in any of this; it is a passion and one I hope to do justice to in clarity and enthusiasm.
+I have long been curious about our ‘sense of place’ within the landscape: how our environment may shape the format and delivery of traditions and how we may respond to the world around us.
+I do not claim to be an expert in any of this; it is a passion and one I hope to do justice to in clarity and enthusiasm.

-I also facilitate and co-present workshops throughout Britain with the creative folklore team, ‘Face in the Trees‘ with the artist Hannah Willow and Phil Holmes.
-We have been been fortunate to work with some wonderful guests at these workshops including stain glass artist Tamsin Abbott, archeologist Richard Osgood (Digging for Britain, Operation Nightingale) and singer and activist, Sam Lee.
+Before the arrival of COVID 19 I facilitated and co-presented creative workshops on folklore with the artist Hannah Willow and Phil Holmes working with some amazing people including stain glass artist Tamsin Abbott, archaeologist Richard Osgood (Digging for Britain, Operation Nightingale), Mari Lwyd specialists John and Sue Exton, Wiltshire Museum, Bard and poet Jackie Juno and singer and activist, Sam Lee.

-Some time ago I started recording some of my fields trips (I organise and process better in blog form).
-These are usually from my trips around the Welsh Marches with my collie, Dan and many can be found on these pages.
+A while ago I started recording some of my fields trips (I organise and process better in blog form ).
+These are usually from my trips around the Welsh Marches with my collie, Dan.
+Some may be found on these pages.

 So welcome!
 Please do contact me (contact page) if you want any references or further information.
 I hope you find something of interest here.